aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-text-and-annotation/add-text-in-dwg/_index.md

 ---
-title: Create PDF from DWG and Add Text Using Aspose.CAD for Java
+title: Add Text to DWG and Convert to PDF with Aspose.CAD for Java
 linktitle: Add Text in DWG
 second_title: Aspose.CAD Java API
 description: Learn how to create PDF from DWG, save DWG as PDF, and add text to DWG drawings with Aspose.CAD for Java—step‑by‑step guide.